Save $300 on Puffy mattresses and get up to $455 in free accessories

 The Puffy Mattress and Casper Original both have average price-points compared to other all-foam models.
 The Casper Hybrid is more expensive than either of these mattresses, but its price-point is actually quite low for a memory foam hybrid.
 Among all Puffy and Casper models, the Casper Hybrid is one of the best picks in terms of overall value based on price-point and performance.

-The Puffy Lux and Puffy Royal are both fairly expensive for memory foam mattresses.
+The Puffy Lux and Puffy Royal are both fairly expensive for memory foam mattresses, and the same is true for the Lux Hybrid and Royal Hybrid compared to other hybrids.
 Likewise, the Nova Hybrid and Wave Hybrid also have above-average price-points.
-All four mattresses offer very plush surface feels and deep body-contouring – but for many shoppers, these models will exceed their budget by a hefty margin.
+All six mattresses offer very plush surface feels and deep body-contouring – but for many shoppers, these models will exceed their budget by a hefty margin.

 Sleep Trial & Returns